MicrosoftDocs/azure-ai-docs/articles/search/tutorial-optimize-indexing-push-api.md

   - ignite-2023
 ---

-# Tutorial: Optimize indexing with the push API
+# Tutorial: Optimize indexing by using the push API

 Azure AI Search supports [two basic approaches](search-what-is-data-import.md) for importing data into a search index: *push* your data into the index programmatically, or *pull* in the data by pointing an [Azure AI Search indexer](search-indexer-overview.md) at a supported data source.